CAVE DIVING Why Thailand?

 Song Hong Cave

 The Song Hong Cave, meaning two rooms in Thai language, probably because there are two lakes not far away from each other.
 The main lake spans about 150m in diameter and is surrounded by Jungle.
-The water temperature is 26 degrees Celsius and the visibility is around 5-10 meters in the shallows and up to 30m at depth inside the caves.
+Cave Diving in Song Hong means, a water temperature of 26 degrees Celsius and the visibility is around 5-10 meters in the shallows and up to 30m at depth inside the caves.

 Early expeditions laid lines around the lake and several routes in the upstream section.
 With each expedition pushing further, there were now to be 2 main lines, stretching in as far as 500m/1500Ft inside the cave.
 Because of the steep drop, logistics offer a real challenge in terms of long decompression, moving through the cave at a fast pace carrying a large amount of gear and cylinders.
 The end of the line was 110 meters of depth, 800m inside the cave.

-The last expedition in Song Hong, pushed by Ben Reymenants and Pekka Hartikainen , pushed the line an extra 19m up to a depth of 155m.
+The 2nd last expedition in Song Hong, pushed by Ben Reymenants and Pekka Hartikainen , pushed the line an extra 19m up to a depth of 155m.
+After this Ben went again, but this time alone on the 2nd of January 2014 to the max depth of 177.5 meters.

 KHAO SOK Caves

-The most popular cavesystem however is based in the enormous Khaosok National park; here a valley was flooded some 25 years ago , forming a lake, powering a hydrodam.
+The most popular cave system however is based in the enormous Khao Sok National park; here a valley flooded some 25 years ago , forming a lake, powering a hydrodam.

 Most of the caves are shallower than 20m/60ft, offering plenty of time to wander through or conduct any cave course of choice.